 Order the traditional afternoon tea and you’ll receive a three tiered platter featuring scones (clotted cream, fresh strawberry preserves), a petite sandwich trilogy (cucumber and cream cheese, roast beef and horseradish aioli, ham and mustard) and select two slices of cake from the antique glass display case up front (I opted for carrot cake and a lovely coconut and raspberry slice).
 They have a wide selection of loose leaf tea’s to chose from so sipping through your afternoon snack is a real pleasure.
 Afternoon tea is a must wherever you go in the UK.
 You may want to try afternoon tea sevenoaks, if you are visiting the local area.

 Gay Bar Hopping

 For a relatively small capital Cardiff’s gay nightlife seriously impresses.
 Three of the top bars are all clustered smack dab in the city centre on Churchill Way.
 Start off your evening at The Kings with a pint of Strongbow, they’ve got a great rooftop patio teaming with picnic tables which makes a warm summers night ideally al fresco.
 Just up the street you’ll find WOW Bar where hilarious drag queens mince about offering a tray filled with shots to those meandering on the street.
-Pulse is a wee nightclub located directly across the street and is where all the locals come to dance into the wee hours of the evening.
+Pulse is a wee nightclub located directly across the street and is where all the locals come to dance into the wee hours of the evening while sipping gay cocktails.
 The space features two stories of seating, glittering disco ball and a collection of leather wrapped booths which make people watching a pleasure.